100rabhsah/FakeNews/README.md

 ## Usage

+1. Download the required files:
+   - Download datasets from the [Data Files](https://drive.google.com/drive/folders/1uFtWVEjqupSGV7_6sYAxPG52Je1MAigh?usp=sharing) link
+   - Download pre-trained models from the [Model Files](https://drive.google.com/drive/folders/1d1EXjLlYof56yEa9F6qFDPKqO359vnRw?usp=sharing) link
+   - Place the files in their respective directories as shown in the project structure

-1. Prepare your dataset:
+2. Prepare your dataset:
    - Place your dataset in the `data/raw` directory
    - The dataset should have at least two columns: 'text' and 'label'
    - Supported formats: CSV, TSV

-2. Train the model:
+3. Train the model:
 ```bash
 python src/train.py
 ```

-3. Model evaluation metrics and visualizations will be generated in the `visualizations` directory
+4. Model evaluation metrics and visualizations will be generated in the `visualizations` directory

 ## Model Architecture